raj-saurav-sc/smartDataMapper/README.md

     -   Highlight unmapped fields and potential conflicts.
     -   Export the view as a PNG image.
 -   **Comprehensive JSON Output**: Exports a detailed JSON report with recommended mappings, unmapped fields, and potential conflicts for programmatic use.
+-   **ETL Script Generation**: Automatically generates a standalone Python script to perform the data transformation based on the recommended mappings.
 -   **Flexible Command-Line Interface**: Easy to integrate into automated workflows and data pipelines.

 ## 🚀 Getting Started